kqu7/Kaggle-Cassava-Leaf-Disease-Classification/README.md

 - `pretrained-model/`: model configurations and weights pretrained on external datasets

 # Result
-The final ensembled model with 8x TTA scored 90.11% accuracy in the public leaderboard and 90.01% in the private leaderboard, ranked 84 out of 3947 competitors (top 3%) (https://www.kaggle.com/c/cassava-leaf-disease-classification/leaderboard).
+The final ensembled model with 8x TTA scored 90.11% accuracy in the public leaderboard and 90.01% in the private leaderboard, ranked 84 out of 3947 competitors (top 3%) (https://www.kaggle.com/c/cassava-leaf-disease-classification/leaderboard) and was awarded a competition silver medal.